-- Support at least one regional floodplain management and flood mitigation goal - Primary purpose is flood risk reduction/mitigation - Consists of a discrete project - Implementation will result in: - Quantifiable Flood Risk Reduction Benefits - o No Adverse Impact for Neighboring Communities and Water Supply - No overallocation of a water source based on the water availability allocations in the most recently adopted State Water Plan - Regional Benefit (project area greater than or equal to 1.0 square mile)
+- Support at least one regional floodplain management and flood mitigation goal - Primary purpose is flood risk reduction/mitigation - Consists of a discrete project - Implementation will result in: - Quantifiable Flood Risk Reduction Benefits - No Adverse Impact for Neighboring Communities and Water Supply - No overallocation of a water source based on the water availability allocations in the most recently adopted State Water Plan - o Regional Benefit (project area greater than or equal to 1.0 square mile)

-Following the process detailed above, the Neches RFPG voted to recommend FMPs on June 22, 2022.
-All 5 FMPs identified in Chapter 4 as potentially feasible were recommended by the RFPG.
+Following the process detailed above, the Neches RFPG voted to recommend the initial 5 FMPs on June 22, 2022.
+Following the submission of the Final Regional Flood Plan in January 2023, 22 additional FMPs were identified during the Amendment period with one of the initial 5 FMPs (Channel 100-A Concrete Repair) being moved to become an FME upon receiving feedback from the stakeholder.
+The Neches RFPG voted to recommend these additional FMPs on May 24, 2023.
+All 26 FMPs identified in Chapter 4 as potentially feasible were recommended by the RFPG.
 The extents of the recommended FMPs are shown in Map 20 in Appendix 5-A. The list of recommended FMPs is included in Table 16 in Appendix 5-B. Additionally, one-page summaries for each recommended FMP are included in Appendix 5-C.

 Table 5-3 shows the distribution of recommended flood mitigation projects.
-By quantity, most recommended projects are either aimed at channel improvements or are comprehensive in scope.
-These comprehensive projects involve various improvements which include levee improvements, installation of new pump stations, and/or the construction of new flood walls and other assorted flood infrastructure.
+By quantity, most recommended projects are comprehensive in scope.
+These comprehensive projects involve various improvements which include levee improvements, installation of new pump stations, joint construction of storm sewer improvements and detention pond construction, and/or the construction of new flood walls and other assorted flood infrastructure.

-FMP Type Description Count Cost Channel Channel extensions and upgrades to increase capacity of 2 ¢12 020 066 Channer water conveyance.
-Z Ş43,820,800 Comprohensive Improve existing levees, build new pump stations, 2 6002 000 000 Comprehensive construct/reconstruct floodwalls to higher elevations.
-Z \$982,900,000 Detention New detention pond construction 1 \$85,000,000 TOTAL 5 \$1,111,720,866
+FMP Type Description Count Cost Channel Channel extensions and upgrades to increase \$456,040,216 Chamilei capacity of water conveyance.
+6 3430,040,210 Improve existing levees, build new pump Comprehensive stations, construct/reconstruct floodwalls to \$3,359,098,233 higher elevations, detention construction.
+Detention New detention pond construction 4 \$511,701,636 TOTAL 26 \$4,326,840,085